 - 1 teaspoon pure vanilla extract

-- 4 oz. unsweetened baking chocolate, melted and cooled
+- 4 oz (113 grams) unsweetened baking chocolate, melted and cooled to room temperature

-- In large bowl, using a hand mixer on low setting, mix all CAKE ingredients for about 30 seconds.
-Increase speed to medium-high and continue to beat batter until blended.
-Pour about 1/3 high into each pan.
+- In a large bowl, using an electric mixer on low speed, mix all CAKE ingredients for about 30 seconds.
+Increase speed to medium-high and continue to beat batter until just combined.
+Pour about 1/3 of the batter into each pan.

-- Allow cakes to cool in pans for 15 to 20 minutes.
-Place a plate over the pan and invert to release cake onto the plate.
-Allow cakes to continue cooling to room temperature before wrapping in plastic wrap and chilling in the refrigerator.
+- Allow cakes to cool in the pans for 15 to 20 minutes.
+Place a plate over the pan and invert to release the cake.
+Allow the cakes to continue to cool to room temperature before wrapping in plastic wrap and chilling in the refrigerator.

-- In large bowl, beat butter and chocolate until blended.
+- FROSTING: In a large bowl, using an electric mixer on low-medium speed, beat butter and chocolate until smooth and evenly blended.
 Mix in vanilla and milk.

-- Gradually add powdered sugar and beat until completely blended.
-Note: for thicker consistency, add more powdered sugar by 1/2 cup at a time; for thinner consistency, increase milk by 1/2 tablespoon at a time.
+- Gradually add powdered sugar 1 cup (115 grams) at a time and beat until completely blended.
+Note: for a thicker consistency, add more powdered sugar by 1/2 cup at a time and for a thinner consistency, increase milk by 1/2 tablespoon at a time.

-- Using the angled spatula, evenly frosting around the sides of the cake and generously apply more frosting on the top.
-Use the back of a tablespoon to whisk frosting creating peaks and waves.
-This technique can be applied onto the sides of the cake or for a straight edge surface, use a bench scraper to glide along the sides of the cake to remove excess frosting.
+- Using a large angled spatula, evenly frost around the sides of the cake and generously apply more frosting on the top.
+Use the back of a tablespoon to whisk frosting from side to side and in a circular motion to create peaks and waves.
+This technique can be applied onto the sides of the cake.
+For straight-edge sides, use a bench scraper to lightly glide along the sides of the cake.
+Slice and ENJOY!

 - Prep Time: 20 minutes